gatling/gatling/CONTRIBUTING.md

 ### The environment

-In order to narrow down the search, we need to know first :
+In order to narrow down the search, we need to know first:

 * The Gatling's version you're using
 * Which OS you're running Gatling on